hanjustin/Backend-Concepts-Study-Notes/README.md

 <h4 id="terminologies-cassandra">Terminologies</h4>

 * **Keyspace:** Contains tables like RDBMS database.
 Defines how a dataset is replicated, per datacenter.
-Replication is the number of copies saved per cluster.
+Replication is the number of copies saved per cluster, and it is controlled on a per-keyspace basis.
 * **Table:** Defines the typed schema.
 Tables contain partitions, which contain rows, which contain columns.
 Can flexibly add new columns to tables with zero downtime.
 * **Partition:** A group of rows saved together to a node that is also replicated to multiple nodes.
 * **Replication factor:** Number of nodes in the cluster that will have copies of the same data.